ungoldman/module-init/README.md

 [experimental-img]: https://img.shields.io/badge/stability-1%20--%20experimental-orange.svg?style=flat-square
 [stability-url]: https://iojs.org/api/documentation.html#documentation_stability_index

+Command-line tool to quickly create a new node module with readme, license, contributing guidelines, and other goodies.

-This module is functional, but still under active development.
-The idea is to automate the following in the working directory:
+*This module is functional, but still under active development.
+The idea is to automate the following in the working directory:*

 | step | done |
 | :--- | :--: |